design-automation-edu/urban-prototyping-2018/xin_yi/iteration1.md

-# Iteration 1 - MORPHOLOGY OF URBAN BLOCK
+# Iteration 1 - Morphology of Urban Block

 For the first iteration, the different “tiers” of the urban block are generated in order to form the podium + tower typology.